JuanMorenoDeveloper/JuanMorenoDeveloper/README.md

 **I help developers deliver 🚀 good quality ✨ software that follows the best practices and applies clean code 🛡 principles.**

 * 👨‍💻 Senior Java ☕ Developer with 9+ years of experience in developing microservices and enterprise applications using Java/Jakarta EE.
-Proficient in utilizing technologies such as the Spring Framework, EJB, JPA, JAX-WS, JAX-RS, and JSF.
-Developed numerous system integrations with Web Services SOAP and RESTful APIs.
-Enthusiastic about best development practices such as SOLID principles, testing, and Clean Architecture.
-Actively involved as a user and contributor to open-source technologies.
-In my daily work, I practice DevOps and employ related tools like Docker containers, Continuous Integration, Unit Testing, and Static Code Analysis.
+Proficient in utilizing technologies 🛠️ such as the Spring Framework, EJB, JPA, JAX-WS, JAX-RS, and JSF.
+Developed numerous system integrations with Web Services SOAP and RESTful APIs 🌐.
+Enthusiastic about best development practices 🦾 such as SOLID principles, testing, and Clean Architecture.
+I am actively involved as a user and contributor ⌨️ to open-source technologies.
+In my daily work, I practice DevOps and employ related tools like Docker 🐳 containers, Continuous Integration, Unit Testing 🧪, and Static Code Analysis 🕵️.

-* 📖  I have a [personal blog](https://proitcsolution.com.ve/) where you can find content about java development.
+* 📖  I have a [personal blog](https://proitcsolution.com.ve/) 📝 where you can find content about java development.
 <br />

 ![Github stats](https://github-readme-stats.vercel.app/api?username=JuanMorenoDeveloper&hide=["prs","issues"]&count_private=true&rank_icon=github)